Feedback

 Oh.
 I am not the only one noticing that there's a serious unaddressed problem.
 This is a long-term war of well-funded legions of people betraying the common-good against anyone doing the job correctly.
 Their mobile?
 Follow the money said Brad!

-So, instead of hopelessly trying, like Nginx, to cope with an endlessly growing set of system issues (and transfering that cost to end-users), to revive a 2014 ever-crashing G-WAN, I have opted, for a more reliable way to make G-WAN run durably on Linux: static linking.
+So, instead of hopelessly trying, like NGINX, to cope with an endlessly growing set of system issues (and transfering that cost to end-users), to revive a 2014 ever-crashing G-WAN, I have opted, for a more reliable way to make G-WAN run durably on Linux: static linking.
 A choice that all Linux distributions (all but Alpine Linux) deny to Linux users: GNU LibC is designed to fail with static-linking (cui bono?).

 G-WAN can't force people to use a statically-linked distribution, nor I can link G-WAN statically with musl LibC and yet keep supporting JIT servlets linked to 18 programming languages runtimes using the GNU LibC... except if G-WAN embeds a dynamic module loader and linker (in which case it can work in both cases).
-But, it's worth nothing that such contorsions are only due to the poor technical choices of the usermode layer of the OS.
+But, it's worth noting that such contorsions are only due to the poor technical choices of the usermode layer of the OS.

 Had the dynamic-linking choice been accidental, every distribution would have copied Alpine Linux.